Account

 useradd [options] username

-Example 1 – Add a single user:
+Example 1 – Create a simple user

 useradd shobha